Classic Homemade Mashed Potatoes

 Notes

-• Russets are kind when it comes to extra-fluffy mashed potatoes.
+• Russets are the best kind when it comes to extra-fluffy mashed potatoes.

 Nutrition